bitconnectCore/bitconnect-RPC-node-server/README.md

 Includes daemon commands and .conf options, Example: server=1 with peers.

-How to make a swap file (virtual RAM)
+How to make a swap file (virtual RAM).

-How to open ports (TCP 9239)
+How to open ports (TCP 9239).

+RPC default port is TCP 9240.

-How to update peers.
+How to update peers while server is running.

 ## Quick Notes